Email Connected Service

 Step 1

-Open Azure Developer Console and login with an existing Outlook account that will be used for the connected service configuration later on.
+Open Azure Developer Console and log in with an existing Outlook account that will be used for the connected service configuration later on.

 ( In case of configuring Gmail, follow the steps in Option 1 above )